About the Program

-The Duke Psychiatry Residency Program is a part of the Duke University Health System, a nationally ranked academic medical center and one of the most sophisticated centers in the world for medical education.
-Psychiatry residents receive broad-based training with an emphasis on the biopsychosocial model of mental illness.
-Trainees are encouraged to pursue a balanced education, integrating theoretical and scientific understandings of psychiatry.
-Residents learn through clinical experiences at various training sites in a variety of healthcare delivery settings, and through lecture-format and interactive teachings offered during academic half-day sessions by leaders in the field of psychiatry.
+The Duke psychiatry residency program is a part of the Duke University Health System, a nationally ranked academic medical center and one of the most sophisticated centers in the world for medical education.
+Residents receive broad-based training with an emphasis on the biopsychosocial model of mental illness.

 Duke offers psychiatry residents a balanced, holistic education, integrating theoretical and scientific understandings of psychiatry.
 Residents learn through clinical experiences at various training sites in a range of healthcare delivery settings, and through lecture-based and interactive learning experiences offered in academic half-day sessions by leaders in the field.

 Top-Notch Psychotherapy Training and Supervision